BDC Hamburger Icon

 How do you want to be paid?

-Knowing how an accountant prefers to be paid will help you compare their rates to those of other accountants during your search.
+Knowing how an accountant prefers to be paid will help you compare their rates to their peers.
 Your goal should be to understand how much everything will cost at the end of the year, based on their rates and payment method.

 FYIDid you know

-Learn more about screening questions to ask during a phone interview so you come prepared.
+Learn more about screening questions to ask during a phone interview so you can come prepared.

 What red flags should you avoid in an accountant?